dfreeman500/GroceryList-API/README.md

 # Grocery API

-This minimal API uses Entity Framework and SQL Server storage to allow anyone to GET, Post, Put, or Delete grocery list items.
+This minimal API uses Entity Framework and SQL Server to allow anyone to GET, Post, Put, or Delete grocery list items.

 Routes Include: